 "I just got a good rhythm right from the jump," Kuzma said.
 "I just really just set my intentions on the night of just trying to be aggressive, trying to score first and then find my teammates second."

-Beal has been listed as out for Saturday's game, but Porzingis has been upgraded to probable.
+Beal has cleared protocol but will still sit out Saturday's game.
+Porzingis has been upgraded to probable.

 Surprisingly, the Jazz became the first NBA team to reach the 10-win mark in their first game of this Eastern road trip -- and that's despite the fact that they traded away stars Donovan Mitchell and Rudy Gobert while replacing former coach Quin Snyder with Will Hardy during an eventful offseason.